po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/02-Stu_Curl_Debug/README.md

 - Be sure to work with your partner!

-- As a developer, I want to test the api I plan to use with curl.
+- As a developer, I want to test the API I plan to use with curl.

 - When we use curl, we should receive a response from the server, but right now the terminal returns nothing.